grucloud/grucloud/docusaurus/docs/azure/resources/Compute/VirtualMachine.md

                   configurationReference: {
                     type: 'string',
                     description: 'Optional, Specifies the uri to an azure blob that will replace the default configuration for the package if provided'
+                  },
+                  treatFailureAsDeploymentFailure: {
+                    type: 'boolean',
+                    description: 'Optional, If true, any failure for any operation in the VmApplication will fail the deployment'
+                  },
+                  enableAutomaticUpgrade: {
+                    type: 'boolean',
+                    description: 'If set to true, when a new Gallery Application version is available in PIR/SIG, it will be automatically updated for the VM/VMSS'
                   }
                 },
                 required: [ 'packageReferenceId' ],